epccs/Gravimetric/Hardware/README.md

 ```
         Calibration of rotating hardware measured with input capture (ICP) hardware.
-        Use a start and stop sensor to capture displacer events while capturing flow meter pules.
+        Use a START (ICP3) and STOP (ICP4) sensor to capture displacer events while capturing flow meter pules.
-        Diversion and fast/slow flow control can be used for gravimetric calibration.
+        Diversion and fast/slow flow control are useful for gravimetric calibration methods.
-        One-shot pulse extenders on ICP3 and ICP4 for clean switch event measurements (e.g. a start and stop).
+        One-shot pulse extenders on ICP3 and ICP4 for clean STAR and STOP switch events.
 ```

 ## Notice